Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Nausea and vomiting

-Some chemotherapy medicines also affect fertility.
+Some medicines also affect fertility.
 They may also damage hearing, and organs such as the kidneys or lungs.
-Your doctor and chemotherapy nurse will review the medicines and their side effects with you.
+Your healthcare team will review the medicines and their side effects with you.

-It's helpful to keep a log of side effects and share them with your medical team.
+It's helpful to keep a log of side effects and share them with your healthcare team.
 This information can help you and your team manage symptoms more quickly.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |